trimstray/nginx-admins-handbook/README.md

 | :---:        | :---:        | :---:        | :---:        | :---:        |
 | `TLS` | `ECDHE` | `ECDSA` | `AES_128_GCM` | `SHA256` |

 `TLS` is the protocol.
-Starting with `ECDHE` we can see that during the handshake the keys will be exchanged via ephemeral Elliptic Curve Diffie Hellman (`ECDHE`). `ECDSA` is the authentication algorithm. `AES_128_GCM` is the bulk encryption algorithm: AES running Galois Counter Mode with 128-bit key size.
+Starting with `ECDHE` we can see that during the handshake the keys will be exchanged via ephemeral Elliptic Curve Diffie Hellman (`ECDHE`). `ECDSA` is the authentication algorithm. `AES_128_GCM` is the bulk encryption algorithm: `AES` running Galois Counter Mode with `128-bit` key size.
 Finally, `SHA-256` is the hashing algorithm.

 The client and the server negotiate which cipher suite to use at the beginning of the TLS connection (the client sends the list of cipher suites that it supports, and the server picks one and lets the client know which one).
 The choice of elliptic curve for `ECDH` is not part of the cipher suite encoding.
 The curve is negotiated separately (here too, the client proposes and the server decides).

-Look also at this great table with [cipher suite definitions](https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.3.0/com.ibm.zos.v2r3.gska100/csdcwh.htm).
+Look also at this table with [cipher suite definitions](https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.3.0/com.ibm.zos.v2r3.gska100/csdcwh.htm).

 #### Diffie-Hellman key exchange